 Two access points are requested.
-The first proposed access point is to align with and utilize the existing signal at the intersection of Robert Crain Highway and South Osborne Road.
-The second proposed access point is a right-in and right-out at the property's eastern frontage, which is approximately 160 feet south of the intersection with Croom Road.
+The first proposed access point is to align with and utilize the existing signal at the intersection of US 301 and South Osborne Road.
+The second proposed access point is a right-in and right-out at the property's eastern frontage, which is approximately 160 feet south of the intersection with MD 382.
 Proposing an access point at the existing traffic signal provides safe access to the public right-of-way at a controlled intersection.
 The second access point, as a right-in and right-out, allows an additional point of access with controlled movement.
 The construction of both driveways will be in accordance with all requisite agency approval(s), as to design standards.
-Robert Crain Highway is a divided road with only eastbound travel lanes and right-in and right-out movements available to access the property.
-Both access points are designed to provide safe ingress and egress to the parcel, so as to not jeopardize the flow of traffic along Robert Crain Highway.
+In front of the subject property, with the exception of the existing traffic light, US 301 is a divided road with only eastbound travel lanes and right-in and right-out movements available to access the property.
+Both access points are designed to provide safe ingress and egress to the parcel, so as to not jeopardize the flow of traffic along US 301.
 Therefore, the granting of the variation will not be detrimental to the public safety, health, or welfare, or injurious to other properties.